-AST 4122: Undergraduate Research II
+Undergraduate Research 2

 Please refer to this web page for most up-to-date information on the course.
+If you lost/misplaced your syllabus, you can download it here.

 Undergraduate research is one of the signatures of Villanova’s Astronomy curriculum.
 It aims to give you a taste of real-life academia.
-Dr. Guinan already exposed you to research in AST 4121, and you have undoubtedly had at least some summer research experience here at Villanova, elsewhere, or both.
+Kelly already exposed you to research in AST 4121, and you have undoubtedly had at least some summer research experience here at Villanova, elsewhere, or both.
 In this class we build on everything you already learned and know about research, and we will use it to tackle a specific problem in modern astrophysics.
 Everyone will be required to work on their own, independent project, that is not a continuation of summer research or a previous project.
 Our goal will be to go through all the motions of actual research, from initial concept to project execution.

 Course schedule